 An early and accurate diagnosis greatly increases the chances for successful treatment.
 But, DSRCT is often misdiagnosed as other types of abdominal tumors until it has spread to other areas of the body.

-If your child has symptoms that may signal DSRCT, the doctor will examine your child and ask you questions about your child’s health and your family medical history.
+If your child has desmoplastic small round cell tumor symptoms, the doctor will examine your child and ask you questions about your child’s health and your family medical history.

 One or more of the following diagnostic tests may be used to find out if your child has DSRCT and if it has spread.
 These tests also may be used to find out if treatment is working.